suhuf/THM_Write-/Writeups/Carnage.md

 It seems to be under suspicion for being a **C2 Server**, let's take note of that.

-Despite the second one turning positive it would be necessary in a real-world scenario to investigate, however, due to the wording of the question we know for sure their should be mention of the IP being used as a C2 server in VT.
-As a result we should continue our search
+Despite the second one turning positive, it would be necessary in a real-world scenario to investigate; however, due to the wording of the question, we know for sure there should be a mention of the IP being used as a C2 server in VT.
+As a result, we should continue our search.

 There are not many other long conversations that we see our victim have with other IPs that we would suspect are from a **C2** under the HTTP protocol.
-Let's check HTTPS via the TLS filter as we know this threat actor does make use of HTTPS.
+Let's check HTTPS via the TLS filter, as we know this threat actor does make use of HTTPS.

 <img width="1848" height="471" alt="image" src="https://github.com/user-attachments/assets/47719e59-39cd-41ff-a391-4f313c615d9c" />

 When checking this, we should ignore whatever is either most likely to be benign or is not relevant to the question.
-Any server names that contain microsoft, smtp, outlook, known popular domains We should ignore:
+Any server names that contain Microsoft, SMTP, Outlook, or known popular domains, we should ignore:

 <img width="1506" height="409" alt="image" src="https://github.com/user-attachments/assets/2cebf954-ccbd-4a96-a398-712a0811d905" />

-**"Securitybusinpuff[.]com"** stands out as a suspicious domain, we should check its respective IP on VT for more information: **185[.]125[.]204[.]174** .
+**"Securitybusinpuff[.]com"** stands out as a suspicious domain; we should check its respective IP on VT for more information: **185[.]125[.]204[.]174**.

 <img width="1614" height="715" alt="image" src="https://github.com/user-attachments/assets/120409bd-1d97-4587-bb28-cff7c23eec70" />

-The ip does not get many hits on AVs, however lets just the community tab for more info:
+The IP does not get many hits on AVs; however, let's check the community tab for more info from vendors and others:

 <img width="1570" height="263" alt="image" src="https://github.com/user-attachments/assets/9cf81514-e0ef-484a-9000-5042cb7b5e35" />

-It is noted to be a C2 server, since the question is worded the way it is, we can be fairly confident of this and submit our answer as this:
+It is noted to be a C2 server.
+Since the question is worded the way it is, we can be fairly confident of this and submit our answer as this:

 **185[.]106[.]96[.]158**, **185[.]125[.]204[.]174**  *They expect the Answer Defanged

 **What is the Host header for the first Cobalt Strike IP address from the previous question?**

-We can do this by highlighting the packet witht the IP **185[.]106[.]96[.]158** and going to follow -> HTTP stream like earlier:
+We can do this by highlighting the packet with the IP **185[.]106[.]96[.]158** and going to follow -> HTTP stream like earlier:

 <img width="1250" height="447" alt="image" src="https://github.com/user-attachments/assets/014c0526-db9e-46d7-ab13-44fede8f9497" />